-(1) Revenue Recognition
+(m) Revenue Recognition

 The Company employs its vessels on time charters, voyage charters or COA's.
 With time charters, the Company receives a fixed charter hire per on-hire day and revenue is recognized on an accrual basis and is recorded over the term of the charter as service is provided.
 In the case of voyage charters or COA's, the vessel is contracted for a voyage, or a series of voyages, between two or more ports and the Company is paid for the cargo transported.
-Revenue for these voyages is recognized on a discharge to discharge basis in determining percentage of completion for all voyage charters, but the Company does not begin to recognize the revenue until a charter has been agreed to by the customer and the Company, even if the vessel has discharged its cargo and is sailing to the anticipated load port for its next voyage.
+Revenue for these voyages is recognized on a load to discharge basis in determining percentage of completion for all voyage charters.

-(m) Other Comprehensive Income / (Loss)
+(n) Other Comprehensive Income / (Loss)